Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Timer

 The mod includes an on-screen timer, similar to the [Racing+](https://isaacracing.net/) mod.
+The timer starts off hidden by default, but you can enable it in the Dead Sea Scrolls menu.
 If you are a speedrunner, try to complete the randomizer as fast as possible!

-(Unlike the timer in Racing+, the timer in this mod tracks in-game time.
-Thus, the timer will be paused when the game is paused or when you are in the main menu.)
+Unlike the timer in Racing+, the timer in this mod tracks in-game time.
+Thus, the timer will be paused when the game is paused or when you are in the main menu.

+### Eden TMTrainer Handling

+If Eden is randomly assigned TMTrainer, it will be taken away and a new passive item will be assigned.
+(This is a quality of life fix for a convention taken from the Isaac streaking community, because starting TMTrainer is unfair for streaking purposes.)

 ### Pause Prevention